Haverfordwest Priory (electoral ward)

-Haverfordwest Priory is the name of an electoral ward in Pembrokeshire, Wales.
+Haverfordwest Priory is an electoral ward in Pembrokeshire, Wales.
 It covers the southern edge of the town of Haverfordwest, mostly west of the river but including Haverfordwest railway station at its eastern extreme, the Haverfordwest Priory from which it takes its name and the residential areas bounded by Freeman's Way and surrounding the Pembrokeshire College campus.
 The ward elects a councillor to Pembrokeshire County Council.

 Priory ward also elects four community councillors to Haverfordwest Town Council.

 According to the 2011 UK Census the population of the ward was 2,496 (with 1,971 of voting age).

 County elections

 At the May 2017 Pembrokeshire County Council election the county council seat was retained unopposed by Cllr David Bryan who now sits as a Conservative Party representative.

 At the 2012 Council elections Bryan was elected as a member of the council's Independent Group (and had been an Independent Group member for 8 years) but left the group shortly after the election to sit as an unaffiliated councillor.